top of page

 Transparent Pricing

 We believe in transparency, so our pricing is clear and upfront.
 Please note the following is a general guide, and the rebate amount is determined by your referring medical practitioner and the specific assessment requested.
-Please be aware that Medicare does not offer rebates for school hearing screenings.

 Reasons your child or teen may need a hearing assessment